 - Warning: Likely a serious problem that may not prevent the guided decision table from working but requires attention.
 Subsumptions, for example, are reported as warnings.

 - Information: A moderate or minor problem that may not prevent the guided decision table from working but requires attention.
 Missing columns, for example, are reported as information.

 Business Central verification and validation does not prevent you from saving an incorrect change.
 The feature only reports issues while editing and you can still continue to overlook those and save your changes.

 The decision table verification and validation feature of Business Central is enabled by default.
-You can disable it by setting the
+This feature helps you validate your guided decision tables, but with complex guided decision tables, this feature can hinder decision engine performance.
+You can disable this feature by setting the

 org.kie.verification.disable-dtable-realtime-verification system property value to

-true in your Red Hat JBoss EAP directory.
+true in your Red Hat Decision Manager distribution.

 <property name="org.kie.verification.disable-dtable-realtime-verification" value="true"/>